 Make no mistake between a Russian gas delivery like Amazon and a US LNG delivery like Uber

-Since in the near future we will all be driving electric cars, our global problem is to eliminate the 40% of electricity produced from coal and lignite; and then to replace coal partly with gas.
-On our continent, mainly Northern and Eastern Europe are concerned: Poland 80% of electricity produced from coal, Germany 40% (specific post on Europe & German-coal situation is here), Southern Europe and the Balkans between 25% and 40%, Ukraine 35%, Denmark 25%.
+Since in the near future we will all be driving electric cars, our global problem is to eliminate the 40% of electricity produced from coal and lignite; and then to replace coal partly with natural gas.
+On our continent, mainly Northern and Eastern Europe are concerned: Poland 80% of electricity produced from coal, Germany 40%, Southern Europe and the Balkans between 25% and 40%, Ukraine 35%, Denmark 25%.

 Two questions: how many m3 of gas will be needed to replace this coal and lignite?
 Who will supply this gas?

 The world consumes nearly 4000 billion m3 of gas each year, 91% of which is transported by pipeline and 9% by LNG carrier.
 In 2017 the European Union consumed nearly 500Bm3.
 The supplying pipelines are already saturated, somes operate above nominal rates.
 Norway supplies 24%, Russia 35% and more than half of its gas passes through Ukraine.
 Algeria delivers the south.
 The Union imported about 49Bm3 of LNG in 2017.
 European domestic production is shrinking.
 In Groningen, it is also declining following earthquakes of January 2018.
 The Netherlands has become a net importer of gas.

 Like every consumer of natural resources, Europe manages a Gas Consumer Doctrine that is expressed through influence strategies.
 On the other hand, the Gas Producer Doctrine of Russia, Algeria or Norway exercises a power.
 I have already explained these two concepts several times, especially here (enerpress).
 As long as everyone respects the terms of the contract, the producer delivers-the customer pays, this game works well.
 But it’s been disturbed for some time.